 Known as the "Troy of the East" by the British, Gingee Fort rises out of the Tamilian plains.
 Lying in Villupuram District of Tamil Nadu, the fort is 160 kilometres from the state capital, Chennai, and is close to the Union Territory of Puducherry.
 Locals have given the fort some notable names such as Senji, Chenji, Jinji or Senchi Fort.
 The majestic fort has three different hilltop citadels and a massive boundary of thick walls and cliffs.

 With an ominous name which means 'Mountain of Death', Koli Hills are a mountain range located in the Namakkal district of Tamil Nadu.
-It is relatively untouched by commercial tourism and therefore has retained most of its natural magnificence making it perfect for trekking in Chennai.
+It is relatively untouched by commercial tourism and therefore has retained most of its natural magnificence making it perfect choice for Treks in Chennai.

 Known For : Horsley Hills Kailasakonda Waterfalls Kanipakam Vinayaka temple

 Steeped in religion, devotion and architecture, Chittoor is a place that everyone should visit at least once in their lifetime.
 Also blessed with scenic beauty, cascading waterfalls and a beautiful hill station, Chittoor is not a disappointment to the traveller who seeks redemption from the busy metro life.
 Also known as the Mango City, Chittoor offers myriad varities of heavenly mangoes to please its visitors.